EgorZhuk/pentaho-reporting/README.md

 start our IntelliJ project.

-If you feel paranoid and want to run the tests while building, then remove the ‘-Dmaven.test.skip=true’ and add ‘-Dtest.long=true -Dtest.performance=true’ the command.
+If you feel paranoid and want to run the tests while building, then remove the ‘-Dmaven.test.skip=true’ and add ‘-Dtest.long=true -Dtest.performance=true’ to the command.
 This can take quite some time, as it also runs all tests.
 Expect to wait an hour while all tests run.

 After the process is finished, you will find “Report Designer” zip and tar.gz